ezioeg/sales-management-dashboard/README.md

-# Sales Management Dashboard
+## 📊 Sales Management Dashboard
-Sales Management Dashboard is a web application that allows efficient management of product sales.
-The application enables the creation of purchase orders, management of sellers, customers, products, offers, and inventory control.
+Web application designed for efficient management of product sales.
+It enables creation of purchase orders and management of sellers, customers, products, offers, and inventory control.

-## Características
+### Features
-- **Purchase order management**: Create and manage purchase orders with seller, customer, and product details.
+- **Purchase Order Management**: Create and manage purchase orders including seller, customer, and product details.
-- **Product management**: Add, edit, and delete products from the inventory.
+- **Product Management**: Add, edit, and delete products from the inventory.
-- **Offers and special prices**: Manage possible offers and special prices for products.
+- **Offers and Special Prices**: Manage offers and special pricing for products.
-- **Customer management**: View and manage customer information.
+- **Customer Management**: View and manage customer information.
-- **Inventory**: Maintain control over available inventory and its status.
+- **Inventory Control**: Maintain oversight of available inventory and its status.

 ## Technologies Used
 ### Core